col-n/col-n/README.md

 2. A geospacial analysis of zip code and price data (ipython notebook).
 This notebook takes zipcodes and translates them to Latitude-Longitude using Google's API.
 Then, a simple cluster analysis is performed on the lat-long data using scipy's kmeans2.
 Finally, this notebook creates a KML file that can be viewed in Google Earth, with some custom features to aid analysis based on the price.

-I'll be adding more stuff soon, in particular some work in R and cryptography.
+I'll be adding more stuff soon.